Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 Thanks to @L0sha for figuring out this next step!

 11. You will notice that every other row is hard to read, as said in [issue #16](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/issues/16).
 To fix this, we need to replace the file [org.jdownloader.settings.GraphicalUserInterfaceSettings.json](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/org.jdownloader.settings.GraphicalUserInterfaceSettings.json) in "./cfg".
-If you don't want to replace your Settings.json file, find and change this line in that file and you've fixed it `"packagesbackgroundhighlightenabled": false,`.
+If you don't want to replace your Settings.json file, find and change this line to "false" and you've fixed it `"packagesbackgroundhighlightenabled": true,`.
 Or, if you want to go the GUI route, go into `Settings -> Settings` and  then `Advanced` and search for `Background`.
 Look for the setting `GraphicalUserInterfaceSettings: Packages Background Highlight` and untick that box.
 Then restart JD2.

+12. The tray tool tip is completly broken when using this dark theme.
+I have not managed to fix this and so decided to disable it altogether.
+This is done as such:
+In ./cfg, replace the file [org.jdownloader.gui.jdtrayicon.TrayExtension.json](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/org.jdownloader.gui.jdtrayicon.TrayExtension.json) and your done.
+If you wish to edit the file yourself instead, open it in your editor and locate the line `"tooltipenabled": true,` (for me, it was on line 4) and set it to "false".
+Then restart JD2.
+Or, going GUI, go to `Settings -> Settings` and then `Advanced` and search for `Tray Tool`.
+Then untick the `Tray: Tool Tip` checkbox and restart JD2.

 Now you got a Dark theme for JD2!